shaik1002/biggitlabbomb/doc/development/ai_features/index.md

 }
 ```

-This cache is used for chat functionality.
-For other services, caching is
+This cache is especially useful for chat functionality.
+For other services,
-disabled.
-You can enable this for a service by using the `cache_response: true`
+caching is disabled.
+You can enable this for a service by using the
-option.
+`cache_response: true` option.

 Caching has following limitations: